BioRDM/InsightsOfOpenPracticesInBiosciences/DataSet_v2/README.md

+# Dataset_Version 2 for
-# Dataset for "A Decade of Progress: Insights of Open Data Practices in Biosciences at the University of Edinburgh"
+# "A Decade of Progress: Open Data Practices in Bioscience at the University of Edinburgh "

 ## Authors:
-Haya Deeb, Hwee Yun Wong, Trisha Usman, Megan A. M. Kutzer, Tomasz Zieliński, Andrew J. Millar*.
+Haya Deeb 1, Suzanna Creasey 1, Diego Lucini de Ugarte 1, George Strevens 1, Trisha Usman 1, Hwee Yun Wong 1, Megan A. M. Kutzer 1,2, Tomasz Zieliński 1, Andrew J. Millar 1*.

+1: Centre for Engineering Biology and School of Biological Sciences, University of Edinburgh, EH9 3JF, UK.
+2: Institute of Ecology and Evolution and School of Biological Sciences, University of Edinburgh, Edinburgh EH8 9AA, UK

 * For correspondence: Andrew Millar (andrew.millar@ed.ac.uk)